amencarini/README/README.md

 What are your goals for this year?
 And for the next 3 months?

-- In the next 3 months, I want to make sure we retain and bootstrap the developers that joined the company I work for
+- In the next 3 months, I want to become a productive and valuable member of the team.
+Sounds easier than it is given everyone's skill level!
-- This year, I want to become a lot more proficient at mentoring and coaching!
+- This year, I want to skill up as much as I can after a period of relative stagnation

 What do you need from your manager?

 - Autonomy
 - Clear objectives
-- Robust feedback when I'm doing something too far away from the beaten path (that said, I will get a JavaScript alternative in our stack!)
+- Robust feedback when I'm doing something too far away from the beaten path

 From your team?